|Copyright © 2005– by|

 interpose - placing a piece so it obstructs the line of attack by Queen, Rook or Bishop.
 Interposing is not possible if the attacker is a knight, king, or pawn. (see also "interference" and "check".)

 isolani (etymology unknown) - term coined by Nimzovich to designate the isolated queen's pawn, abbreviated IQP in the literature.
 An isolated d-pawn, white's or black's, most often occurs in the Queen's Gambit and related lines, but may arise from other openings as well.
-Depending upon whether they believe the IQP to be strong or weak, players will happily accept or play to avoid one in their own positions.
-The IQP was
+Depending upon whether they believe the IQP to be strong or weak, players will happily accept, or play to avoid, an IQP in their own positions.

 isolated pawn - a single pawn with no adjacent pawns of its own color for support is said to be isolated.
 An isolated pawn, like the backward pawn, is vulnerable to attack and often ties up other pieces with its defense.
 The square immediately in front of the isolated pawn is likewise vulnerable to blockade by an enemy piece.
 This square is called a "stop" square, as occupation or control of that square stops the isolated pawn "dead in its tracks."
 However, if not blockaded or restrained, the isolated pawn may advance, spear-heading an attack and / or threatening to reach its promotion square (see "isolani".)